GabiAnderson/Natural_Disaster_Documentation/Guides/README.md

 5. Include images and gifs to help
 6. Provide a step-by-step video on how to set up the feature
 7. Write your name somewhere near the top of the page if you worked on the feature so people know who to contact for questions
+8. Remeber this section is meant to be **super** simple - no excess programming words or knowledge please